 Tomato Growing Tips

-Among summer garden crops, tomatoes are the most popular; however, tomatoes can be the most problem-prone.
-Do not fret!
-Cultivating a healthy tomato crop begins with following best planting practices for our region.
+As we start approaching springtime and start to think about what to grow in the garden, one plant is a staple in about every garden.
+Tomatoes are one of the most popular garden crops; however, tomatoes can be the most problem-prone.
+Do not worry!
+Cultivating a healthy tomato crop begins with following best planting practices.
 Keep the following tips in mind as you plant this spring will get you on your way to growing a bumper crop of delicious, home-grown tomatoes.

 Plant in The Right Place

 Like most vegetables, tomatoes grow best when they receive eight hours or more of direct sunlight each day.
 Additionally, tomatoes should be planted in soils with good drainage or in raised beds.
 It is best to prepare your soil before planting by spreading two to four inches of compost, aged manure, ground pine bark, or leaf mold over the surface and tilling it into the top six to eight inches of soil.

 Tomatoes grow and produce best when daytime temperatures range from 70 to 80 degrees, and night temperatures are between 60 to 70 degrees.
 In our regions, most of our summer days exceed these spring-like temperatures, which can cause tomato plants to shed their blossoms without setting fruit.
 Fruits that do ripen when daytime temperatures reach the mid 90s have less flavor, ripen unevenly, and may develop hard, white areas inside the flesh.
 Planting tomatoes as early as possible will allow the plants more time to grow and produce fruit under more ideal temperatures; therefore, avoiding the hottest part of summer.